Stars And

 Directions: For

-children took a straw and blue the paint blobs around to look like
+the children took a straw and blue the paint blobs around to look

-fireworks.
+like fireworks.
 It was simple for the little ones to also do.
-Just make

-sure you poke a little pin prick hole at the top of the straw so
+Just make sure you poke a little pin prick hole at the top of the

 4th of July Wand added